 - a.
-Dock Transfer Fee is \$25.
+Dock Transfer Fee is \$75.
 Paid at the time of closing. - b.
-The Dock Administration Fee is currently \$50 is determined by CBHA and is invoiced annually along with the Mylar fees (determined by ODNR).
+The Dock Administration Fee is currently \$65 is determined by CBHA and is invoiced annually along with the Mylar fees (determined by ODNR).
 This fee can and will be modified as Association costs change. - c.
-Membership fees are currently \$30 annually and are included in the February invoicing.
+Voluntary Membership fees are currently \$35 annually.